sharifa-simon/country-honing-resource/README.md

 To see the fully functional site, please visit: heroku here

-# Screen Shot
+## Screen Shot

 ![Image of Landing View](https://raw.githubusercontent.com/sharifa-simon/country-honing-resource/master/public/Landing.png)
 ![Image of Map VIew](https://github.com/sharifa-simon/country-honing-resource/blob/master/public/Map1.png)
 ![Image of Map](https://raw.githubusercontent.com/sharifa-simon/country-honing-resource/master/public/Map2.png)

-## Prerequisites
+### Prerequisites
 Before you get started, make sure you have the following software installed on your computer:

 Node.js
-Steps
-Git Clone
-NPM Install

-0. GIT Clone
+### Installation
+Note: This project does not require a database.

-Clone this repository on to your local machine.
+1. Clone this repository on to your local machine.
-1. Installation
-Get to main project directory in command line, assuming node is installed, and type in npm install to install required dependencies.
+2. Navigate to the main project directory.
+3. Run npm install in your terminal.
+4. Run npm start.
+5. If a window did not open, you can navigate to localhost:3000 to view the application.

+#### Usage

-Built With
+##### Built With

-node.js
+Node.js
 React
-jVectormap
+React-Bootstrap
+React-Jvectormap
 MaterialUI
-Browser Tab Icon made by [https://www.flaticon.com/authors/freepik]
+Browser Tab Icon made by [https://www.flaticon.com/authors/freepik] GitHub
+Heroku

+###### Acknowledgements
+Thank you, C. H. Robinson, for the opportunity to create and learn!